open-city/water/README.md

 water
 =====

-Projects for the water team
+Projects for the water team of OpenGov Hack Night http://opengovhacknight.org/